All Collections

 Plant Install kits can be used to calculate labor and materials based on count of plant material.

 The below kit is saying we can install (25) 1 gal Liriope per 1 hour.
-The plant item itself will calculate estimated QTY based on total entered in the Estimate.
+The plant item itself will calculate estimated QTY based on the total entered in your estimate.

 Using a Kit in an Opportunity